Humanities and Social Sciences Registration Instructions

 Important information for students registering for HSS 3: The Making of Modern Society:

-HSS 3 involves both a one-hour asynchronous lecture and any one of the two-hour synchronous discussion sections.
-All students must view the asynchronous weekly HSS 3 lecture in advance of their section meeting.
+HSS 3 involves both a one-hour in-person lecture on Mondays from 10:00 to 11:00 AM in the Rose Auditorium and any one of the two-hour synchronous discussion sections.

 Closed courses and sections cannot be overloaded.
 Faculty do not have the authority to add additional students to closed sections or courses.
-Please see Professor Pandit (ninad.pandit@cooper.edu) if a schedule conflict cannot otherwise be resolved.
+Please see the HSS Academic Advisor, Professor Ninad Pandit (ninad.pandit@cooper.edu) if a schedule conflict cannot otherwise be resolved.

-Students may not register for more than one HSS elective without permission from the HSS advisor or HSS dean.
-An exception is made for all seniors who must take electives to fulfill degree requirements and students in the School of Art, who may register for two HTA electives without special permissions from the HSS dean's office.
+Students may not register for more than one HSS elective without permission from the HSS Academic Advisor Professor Ninad Pandit.
+An exception is made for all seniors who must take electives to fulfill degree requirements and students in the School of Art, who may register for two HTA electives without special permissions from the HSS Academic Advisor.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.